We are here, friends, to discuss the art of a finely prepared mountain breakfast.

 If aliens came to Earth and asked what breakfast is, bring them here.

 First of all, because it is so good, but secondly because once they eat it, they’ll be so sluggish they will immediately need a nap and we can apprehend them before they have a chance to start messing with major cities.

 Crockett’s Breakfast Camp menu

 They call the eggs “hen fruit.”
 The griddle cakes, French toast and waffles are enticing.
 I love that their cathead biscuits live up to the billing.

 The Elk Mountain Grande Burrito features 3 eggs, chorizo, machaca, pico de gallo and jalapeños, just like old David Crockett Maples and his wife Mary Ogle made back in 1875.

-In addition, the location right at the top of the strip before you get out of Gatlinburg into the National Park can’t be beat.
+In addition, the location right at the top of the strip before you get out of Gatlinburg into the Great Smoky Mountains National Park, can’t be beat.

 Going hiking?
 Great.
 Stop off for a hearty breakfast then turn around and go back to your hotel for a nice nap while you recover.

 Does Crockett’s Breakfast Camp have parking?